 Alderson prison houses UNICOR factories that provide data services, warehousing, distribution and fulfillment, assistance and help desk, and custom printing.

 Every inmate is issued a Trust Fund account in their committed name and register number.
-Inmates are permitted to spend up to $360.00 each month.
+Camp Cupcake inmates may spend up to $360.00 each month.
 They may shop once a week on their housing unit’s designated shopping day.

 Inmates receive an Inmate Identification Card upon arrival.
-This card is used when shopping at Camp Cupcake’s Commissary Sales Unit.
+This card is used when shopping at Camp Cupcake’s prison commissary.
 Inmates must submit their orders several days in advance of their actual shopping day.
-Inmates may purchase food items, drink mixes, sodas, clothing, and other items.
+They may purchase food items, drink mixes, sodas, clothing, and other items.

 Inmates may participate in tournaments.
 Tournament winners receive various prizes.